 I was awarded the Taiwan Government Scholarship by the Ministry of Education (MOE) for my undergraduate studies.
 This is a fully funded, merit-based scholarship covering tuition, miscellaneous fees, and a monthly stipend.
 It allowed me to complete my four-year degree in Taiwan without financial burden.

 Taiwan Government Scholarship (MOE Taiwan Scholarship) typically provides funding across bachelor's, master's, and doctoral levels under a unified scheme, without specifying a quota for each.
 Historically, very few undergraduate students have received this scholarship.
-So if you’re looking for solid preparation tips and insight into studying in Taiwan, I hope my experience can be helpful.
+In fact, I was the first undergraduate student admitted in several years.
+Therefore, if you’re looking for preparation tips and insights into studying in Taiwan, I hope my experience will be particularly helpful.

-• Institution: National Taiwan University of Science and Technology (NTUST)
+- Institution: National Taiwan University of Science and Technology (NTUST) or Taiwan Tech

 Were You Offered any Other Scholarships?